 Giochi Preziosi is the creation of Enrico Preziosi, a self-made businessman born in Salerno, a town in Southern Italy.
-Preziosi had first worked at Philips in the 70s and subsequently, in 1978 created his company in his own garage (according to Italian Wikipedia), importing toys from China and selling them in and around Milano.
 The company name is a play on words which can be read both as “Toys by Preziosi” or “Precious Toys”.
+Preziosi had first worked at Philips in the 70s and subsequently, in 1978, created an import-export company in his own garage.
+According to Italian newspaper “La Repubblica”, he would import toys from China and sell them in and around Milano.

-Surprisingly, less than ten years later, Giochi Preziosi was reporting annual revenues in the realm of 31 million euros, already a force to be reckoned with, officially distributing the most important toys of the 80s and 90s, like Teenage Mutant Ninja Turtles, Power Rangers and, later, Pokemon.
+Surprisingly, by 1987, Giochi Preziosi was reporting annual revenues in the realm of 31 million euros, already a force to be reckoned with.
+They would, later, officially distribute the most important toys of the 80s and 90s: Teenage Mutant Ninja Turtles, Power Rangers and, later, Pokemon.

 Interestingly enough, the first video game-related product that GP handled, years before their relationship with Sega, was Nintendo’s very own Game & Watch.
-Years before Mattel and GiG, the Nintendo handhelds were actually being distributed by Preziosi’s company, along with a roman company called OTO.
+Years before Mattel would even come around, the Nintendo handhelds were being distributed by Preziosi’s company, along with a Roman company called OTO.
 Even though this article focuses on Sega, this 1986 commercial for Nintendo “Game & Watch” does tie-in with the overall history of videogame marketing in Italy and, especially, the history of Giochi Preziosi.

-The target audience for handhelds seemed to be the same as with all other children’s toys, even throwing in young girls (girl gamers!
-What is the world coming to?) into the mix, probably for the first time ever on a videogame commercial.
+Considering the ad, the target audience for handhelds seemed to be the same as with all other children’s toys, even throwing in young girls into the mix, probably for the first time ever on a videogame commercial.
 Also, for some reason, they call Mario Bros “Marios”, perhaps to save time?

 “Secret?
 What secret?
 I just wanted to hurry up and shoot the damn things so I could go to lunch!”

 Nintendo’s decision to partner with Mattel first and GiG later had definitely something to do with Giochi Preziosi working with Sega already by 1988.
 With the company being notoriously jealous of their properties, they were keen to avoid all possible mix-ups.
 Also by 1990, Preziosi already owned his own chain of toy shops, “Giocheria”, and could count on Berlusconi to sell even more Sega consoles in supermarket chains like Standa (owned by the Italian businessman).

 Giochi Preziosi & Sega: like bread and butter

-Dario Berté, former marketing director for Sega in Italy, tells me that Mr Hayashi was always very open to experimentation and never made weird demands like Nintendo did with GiG.
+Dario Berté, former marketing director for Sega in Italy, tells me that Mr Hayashi was always very open to experimentation and never made weird demands as Nintendo did with GiG.
 Then again, Sega had a radically different approach in order to maintain their marketing position as the most successful Japanese company in Europe.

-Their first choice was pretty sensible: Walter Zenga.
+Their first choice in term of celebrities was pretty sensible: Walter Zenga.
 At the time he was the goalkeeper for Italy’s national football team (“soccer” if you’re reading from the US) and a pretty well-known face among children too.
-In this commercial he shows up right next to our dear blonde kid.
-Okay, they’re not exactly next to each other, but they tried.
+In this commercial, he shows up right next to our dear blonde kid.
+Okay, they do not really seem to be next to each other, but they tried.

-The commercial shows how Winter Studio had taken matters in their hands, feeling entirely different from the previous one that aired just a year before.
-The kid now has a vaguely realistic teenager voice and Zenga looks like he’s bored out of his mind, but I guess that is to be expected.
+The commercial shows how Winter Studio had taken matters in their hands, feeling entirely different from the one that aired just a year before.
+The kid now has a vaguely realistic teenager voice and while, Zenga looks like he’s bored out of his mind, but I guess that is to be expected.
 The cartridges are still called “cassettes” though, which is strange since even the game manuals, by then, were calling them “cartucce” (cartridges).
 “Forza Italia” says Zenga at the end, already looking at the not-so-distant future.

-The Sega Megadrive was launched in Italy in November of 1990, at first only available at Giocheria shops.
+The Sega Megadrive was launched in Italy in November of 1990, at first only available in Giocheria shops.
 Then, from January of the following year, everywhere else.

 At that time, Berté, interviewed by the Italian magazine K, had this to say: